zhshw/base-drafts/draft-ietf-quic-http.md

 frames).
 Redefinition of the encoding of extension frame types might be necessary if the encoding includes a Stream ID.

+Because the Flags field is not present in generic HTTP/QUIC frames, those frames which depend on the presence of flags need to allocate space for flags as part of their frame payload.

-Other than this issue, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with Stream 2 or 3 in HTTP/QUIC.
+Other than these issues, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with Stream 2 or 3 in HTTP/QUIC.
 HTTP/QUIC extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the same manner.